-Mace is an NYC cocktail bar you go to for creative craft vices and snacks.
-They are situated in a petite brick-walled space with banquette seating.
-Using fresh ingredients in their drinks, it's obvious to see why Mace has made the list for The World's 50 Best Bars.
+Mace is a cocktail bar you go to for creative craft vices and delicious snacks.
+They are situated in a cozy brick-walled space with banquette seating.
+Using fresh ingredients in all the mixtures, it's obvious to see why Mace has made the list for The World's 50 Best Bars.

 We love traveling the world, and for us, traveling is more than just witnessing the historic attractions, practicing a new language, and learning about new customs.
 We like to dive deep into the flavors of the cultures, for as they say of men – the way to our hearts is through our stomachs.
 That’s exactly what MACE, New York’s hottest cocktail bar, does.
 They wanted to bring the taste of the world to you through some mighty fine drinks.
 And drinks that focus on taste?
 That’s a recipe for love.